justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 # Conclusion

-So after all this, the takeaway might actually be that timing the starter isn't actually that important, since it stays active at its peak for at least a few hours.
-And if you maintain a somewhat regular feeding schedule and have a relatively stable environment, then you can probably get a good feel for how long it takes your starter to grow (or set up a timelapse with your smartphone camera).
+So after all this, the takeaway might actually be that timing the starter isn't all that important, since it stays active at its peak for at least a few hours.
+And if you maintain a somewhat regular feeding schedule and have a relatively stable environment, then you can probably get a good feel for how long it takes your starter to grow (or you can set up a timelapse with your smartphone camera to see how it's doing).

 This was still a fun way to nerd out with baking, since engineers like metrics, and there's a lot to measure with sourdough bread.
-Although this gadget might seem superfluous to some, I enjoy the precision and confidence it gives me in taking out the guesswork of how my starter is doing.
+Although this gadget might seem superfluous to some, I enjoyed the precision and confidence it gave me in taking out the guesswork of how my starter is doing.
 There's two types of bakers in the world: those who go by feel, and those have a 0.01 g resolution kitchen scale.
-Guess which one I am ;)
+Guess which one I am 😏

 {{<img caption="A darn nice crumb, if I do say so myself!" src="/imgs/blog-imgs/sourdough-starter-monitor-lid/bread.jpg" >}}